opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    #.
 When the installation completes, restart Eclipse.

-   These steps are copied from http://developer.android.com/sdk/eclipse-adt.html#downloading .
-Please, visit that page if you have any troubles with ADT plugin installation.

 Get the OpenCV package for Android development
 ==============================================

 #.
 Go to the http://sourceforge.net/projects/opencvlibrary/files/opencv-android/ and download the latest available version.
 Currently it is |opencv_android_bin_pack_url|_

 #.
-Create new folder for Android+OpenCV development
+Create new folder for Android+OpenCV development.

+      .. note:: Better to use a path without spaces in it.
+Otherwise you will probably have problems with ndk-build.

 #.
 Unpack the OpenCV package into that dir.